PundiAI/pundi-docs/pundi-aifx/delegators/delegators-faq.md

 * **Initial commission rate**: The commission rate on revenue charged to any delegator by the validator (see below for more detail).
 * **Commission max change rate:** The maximum daily increase of the validator's commission.
 This parameter cannot be changed by the validator operator.
 * **Maximum commission:** The maximum commission rate this validator candidate can charge.
 This parameter cannot be changed by the validator operator.
-* **Minimum self-bond amount**: Minimum amount of FX the validator candidate need to have bonded at all time.
+* **Minimum self-bond amount**: Minimum amount of PUNDIAI the validator candidate need to have bonded at all time.
 If the validator's self-bonded stake falls below this limit, their entire staking pool (i.e. all its delegators) will unbond.
 This parameter exists as a safeguard for delegators.
 Indeed, when a validator misbehaves, part of their total stake gets slashed.
 This included the validator's self-delegateds stake as well as their delegators' stake.
-Thus, a validator with a high amount of self-delegated FX has more skin-in-the-game than a validator with a low amount.
+Thus, a validator with a high amount of self-delegated PUNDIAI has more skin-in-the-game than a validator with a low amount.
 The minimum self-bonded parameter guarantees delegators that a validator will never fall below a certain amount of self-bonded stake, thereby ensuring a minimum level of skin-in-the-game.
 This parameter can only be increased by the validator operator.

 ## Directives of delegators